Unity Timeline for SALSA AudioClips, Emotes, and SalsaTextSync

 PLEASE NOTE: TimelineSalsaCore is currently available for SALSA LipSync Suite v2.
-The example scene uses a couple of audio files from the EXAMPLES-Core package which has not yet been released.
+The example scene uses a couple of audio files from the EXAMPLES-Core package.
 For testing, you may substitute your own audio if you wish.
 The majority of the information in this legacy blog post is applicable and you should be able to get by until we can get proper documentation updated for the new add-on.

 Timeline functionality for SALSA Lip-Sync is now called "Unity Timeline SALSA Core" and contains functionality for sequencing AudioClips on a SALSA-enabled character as well as a new option to sequence character emotes, leveraging RandomEyes3D configuration of custom-shape groups.
 In addition to the SALSA Core functionality, we also provide a separate Timeline implementation for our free SALSA TextSync add-on.
 For implementation instructions, check out the videos below.
 And download the files in the SALSA Downloads area.

 UPDATE: v2.0.0 (2019-06-20): TimelineSalsaCore released for SALSA LipSync Suite v2.

 The EmoteClip action: When used on an Emote Track allows configuration and timing of EmoteR custom-shape groups.
 Simply add an Emote Track to the Timeline and add Emote Clips to the track.
 Select the emote clip in the Timeline and configure the name of the EmoteR emote to drive (case-sensitive).